nathaliasilvac/ACROPOLIS/README.md

 -[scikit-learn 0.24.1](https://scikit-learn.org/stable/install.html)

  ## Installation
-Download the "Scripts" folder and the [ML model](https://drive.google.com/file/d/17S3wYn5wF1bP5fG4nov6XY4Ez2rLzriO/view?usp=drive_link),  and save the files in the same folder on your computer.
+Please download all the files from the "Script" folder and save them to your computer in the same folder.
+The ML model has been compressed into multiple zip files, which are in the folder ML Model, so to extract it, please extract the contents of the file named "ACROPOLIS_ML.zip.001".

 Execute the Python file from the Python console or any other console, such as Spyder.

 ## Support
 For support, email me at nsilva@cimne.upc.edu